thomas-kl1/magento2-base-light/README.md

 On installation, please set the following settings otherwise you can't login to the backend:

 - admin/security/session_lifetime
+or use encryption key module bc weird dependency

 Are mandatory for checkout: